 - Aspiring designers can check out Designlab, a tech bootcamp that teaches students all the skills needed to launch a career as a UX designer.
 Read more about Designlab in our review.

 - Aspiring data analysts can look into Data Science Dream Job, a self-paced data science program to help aspiring data analysts land a job.
-Their program is also flexible and includes career assistance, with projects students can add to their portfolios.
+Or, consider Divergence Academy and K2 Data Science, which have part-time and full-time courses.

 - Similarly, Metis is a bootcamp with introductory data analytics courses.
 They also feature a project-based curriculum with both on-campus and remote options.
 Learn more about Metis in our review.

 - Aspiring digital marketers and designers can check out GrowthX Academy, a tech bootcamp with courses in growth marketing, UX design, and sales and business development.
 Learn more about GrowthX Academy in our review.